melbournebioinformatics/MelBioInf_docs/docs/tutorials/git/git.md

 **Remotes:** Remote versions of your repository hosted on a server, allowing you to collaborate and sync changes with others.

 **Staging Area:** A space where you can prepare and review changes before committing them to the repository.

+**Pull request:** A request to merge (pull) changes from a repository that you own onto another repository.
+This is how contributions are submitted on GitHub.